 Below is an overview of the minimum wage and overtime pay laws that apply to workers in the state of Massachusetts.
 Private actions to enforce Massachusetts wage and hour laws, and recover unpaid overtime due to workers, are commonly brought (on a contingent fee basis) by employment law firms such as The Lore Law Firm.
-If you believe that you have been deprived of the overtime pay that you are legally entitled to, please contact us for a free and confidential review of your situation.
+If you believe that you have been deprived of the overtime pay that you are legally entitled to according to Massachusetts overtime law, please contact us for a free and confidential review of your situation.

 The Department of Labor Standards administers the Commonwealth’s Minimum Fair Wage Law.

-Most employees must be paid one and one-half times their regular hourly rate for all hours worked in excess of 40 hours in a given work week.
-State law does not require overtime after eight hours in a day.
+According to Massachusetts overtime law most employees must be paid one and one-half times their regular hourly rate for all hours worked in excess of 40 hours in a given work week.
+However, overtime rules in Massachusetts do not require overtime after eight hours in a day.

 Statute of Limitations